 This article was written by Tom from Dividends Diversify.
 His personal finance website was founded in 2017.
 The site focuses on building wealth one dividend at a time.

 Much like Canadian dividend stocks, US dividend growth stocks have a lot to offer investors.
 I view them as a triple play when it comes to building wealth.
 That triple play includes:

 - Share price appreciation

-This 3-part combination is an excellent wealth-building trio, in my opinion.
+This 3-part combination is an excellent wealth-building trio, and those who are looking to buy stocks should be excited to see this opportunity.
 Let me explain.

 First of all, current dividend income can be used for funding your living expenses or for reinvesting back into your stock portfolio.
 Secondly, consistent income growth is an excellent hedge against inflation.
 Finally, dividend growth normally comes from higher earnings.
 And, higher earnings drive share price appreciation over the long run.